Alki Point, Seattle: History

 From 1925 to 1936, a ferry route across Puget Sound connected Alki Point with Manchester, Washington on the Kitsap Peninsula.

 Well into the 20th century, Alki was reachable from most of Seattle only by boat.
 Alki today is reminiscent of a Pacific Northwest beach town, with a mix of mid-century bungalows, medium-rise waterfront apartment houses, waterfront businesses, a thin beach, and a road with a bike/foot trail running several miles along the water.
 This section of West Seattle is bounded on the northwest by Elliott Bay; on the southwest by Puget Sound; and on the east by the West Seattle hill.
 Its main thoroughfares are Alki Avenue S.W. (northeast- and southwest-bound); Beach Drive S.W. (northwest- and southeast-bound); and S.W.
 Admiral Way (east- and westbound).

 There have been summer concerts at Alki Beach since the early 1900s; the original streetcars to West Seattle were established in order to bring people to these events.
 Today, the beach plays host to the Seattle Music Fest every August, a three-day music festival that plays host to emerging Northwest artists and selected national and international headliners.

 The Birthplace of Seattle Monument is located at Alki Beach.
 It has the names of the first Seattle colony listed on it.
-The third side of the monument gives the names of the adults composing the first Seattle Colony: "Arthur A. Denny and his Wife.
+The third side of the monument gives the names of the adult men composing the first Seattle Colony: "Arthur A. Denny and his Wife.
 John N. Low and Wife.
 Carson D. Boren and Wife.
 David D. Denny.
 Charles C. Terry", and on the base, "New York Alki (By and By)", the name first given the settlement.
 The fourth side says "Erected by the Washington University State Historical Society, 13 November 1905", and on the base, "Presented by Lenora Denny."